Biden and Japan’s Kishida bolster defense ties to counter China

 This makes Tokyo’s defense posture evolution over the past decade all the more remarkable – and necessary, U.S. officials say.

-Japan announced last year, for example, that it would be increasing its defense spending to 2% of its GDP by 2027, which will give the country the third-largest defense budget in the world.
+Japan announced last year, for example, that it would increase its defense spending to 2% of its gross domestic product by 2027, which would give the country the third-largest defense budget in the world.

 It’s a vital step because historically low spending left Japan’s defense force with aging physical infrastructure, low munitions stockpiles, and too few personnel, says Jennifer Kavanagh, senior fellow at the Carnegie Endowment for International Peace.

 With the bigger budget, Japan is buying, among other things, American Tomahawk missiles to give its arsenal what’s being billed as “counterstrike capability.”
-That phrasing is in keeping with a defensive posture but also “intended to signal to China that if China strikes Japan, Japan can strike back,” Dr. Kavanagh notes.
+That phrasing is in keeping with a defensive posture but is also “intended to signal to China that if China strikes Japan, Japan can strike back,” Dr. Kavanagh notes.

 These missiles can reach Chinese ships in the Taiwan Strait and likely also the command-and-control nodes and air defense systems along the coast of mainland China.